How to prepare an air conditioning unit for winter

 There should be a few pipes running between the air conditioner and your home.
 These pipes contain water, so it is a good idea to ensure that they are not directly exposed to freezing temperatures.
 Wrap the foam insulating strips around the pipes and secure them with duct tape.

 A more permanent option is to cut foam blocks to fit around the shape of your pipes and duct tape them into place.
 While this takes a little bit more time, you will likely be able to reuse the same blocks year after year.
 Solid foam is also an even better insulator of heat.

 Step 4: Cover the unit

 When the air conditioner is completely dry, cover it with the plastic or vinyl A/C cover to prevent snow, water or debris from getting into your unit over the winter.
 Ensure that the cover fits entirely over the unit and is completely waterproof.
 Using rope or bungee cords, secure the cover around your A/C.

-Step 5: Kick back and consider a home warranty
+Step 5: Kick back if you have a home warranty

-When you've finished winterizing your air conditioner, it's time to relax and think about purchasing a TotalProtect® Home Warranty.
+When you've finished winterizing your air conditioner, it's time to relax.
 Even a properly winterized air conditioner isn't guaranteed to keep on working year after year, and the cost of repairs or replacement can be very expensive.
-A home warranty plan will be there to fix or even replace a broken appliance should the need arise.
+If you have a home warranty plan, rest assured it will be there to help fix or even replace any broken down covered item should the need arise.